 “Rebekah manages something many don’t, which is to combine a very keen legal brain with a very personable approach.”

 Kate Hammond, Miles and Partners LLP

-Rebekah has completed the Public Access course and is able to be instructed directly in employment and family law cases.
+Rebekah has completed the Public Access course and the approved training on vulnerable witnesses and clients with Gray’s Inn, and is able to be instructed directly in employment and family law cases.

 Rebekah’s practice and career to date have been driven by her passionate commitment to and expertise in equality and human rights both inside and outside of the court room.
 She practises both domestically and internationally.
-In her domestic work, Rebekah has developed particular expertise in family law, particularly in Children Act cases, cases involving gender-based violence and cases impacting on the rights of the child and discrimination law.
+In her domestic work, Rebekah has developed particular expertise in Children Act cases, cases involving gender-based violence and cases impacting on the rights of the child and discrimination law.
 With her experience of working in other jurisdictions Rebekah is uniquely placed to advise in cases involving international family law.
-Rebekah has expert knowledge in comparative family law.
 She has frequently advised on cases involving abduction and removal from the jurisdiction.